GooFit/GooFit/docs/documentation.md

-Having copied the data to the GPU, the next task is to create the MINUIT object that will do the actual fit; this is done by creating a `FitManager` object, with the top-level PDF as its argument, and calling its `fit` method.
-The `fit` method does two things: First it calls the `getParameters` method of the supplied PDF, which recursively gets the registered parameters of all the component PDFs, and from the resulting list of `Variable`s it creates MINUIT parameters by calling `DefineParameter`.
-Second, it sets the method `FitFun` to be MINUIT’s function-to-minimise, and calls MINUIT’s `mnmigr` method.
+Having copied the data to the GPU, the next task is to create the MINUIT object that will do the actual fit; this is done by creating a GooFit::FitManager object, with the top-level PDF as its argument, and calling its `fit` method.
+The `fit` method does two things: First it calls the `getParameters` method of the supplied PDF, which recursively gets the registered parameters of all the component PDFs, and from the resulting list of GooFit::Variables it creates MINUIT parameters by calling `DefineParameter`.
+Second, it sets the method `FitFun` to be MINUIT's function-to-minimize, and calls MINUIT's `mnmigr` method.

 A few variants on the above procedure exist.
 Most obviously, ROOT contains three implementations of the MINUIT algorithm, named `TMinuit`, `TMinuit2`, and `TVirtualFitter` (\ref footnote5 "5").
-One can switch between these by setting the constant `MINUIT_VERSION` in FitManager.hh to, respectively, 1, 2, and 3.
-The interfaces differ, but the essential procedure is the one described above: Define parameters, set function-to-minimise, run MIGRAD.
+GooFit provides the first two methods, and defaults to GooFit::FitManagerMinuit2.
+The interfaces differ, but the essential procedure is the one described above: Define parameters, set function-to-minimize, run MIGRAD.
 (NB: As of v0.2, GooFit has not recently been tested with `MINUIT_VERSION` set to 2 or 3.)
 In the case of `TMinuit`, one can call `setMaxCalls` to override the usual MINUIT limitation on the number of